 a five piece called“City Hearts”.
 This was the first band where I switched entirely

 to synthesiser.
 Left to right is Lawrence (guitar), Wanda (vocals) Phil (Bass) and

 me (synthesiser).
-John the drummer is unfortunately out of shot.
-The festival was
+John the drummer is unfortunately not shown well.
+The festival

-organised by the local musician’s collective I was loosely involved with, which did
+was organised by the local musician’s collective I was loosely involved with, which

 From the ashes of this, Phil and I later formed “Out of Control” around 1979.
 It